BCH709 Introduction to Bioinformatics: 2_Linux Environment and Command Line

 How to Choose

-As you can see, highly managed systems (HPCCs, XSEDE, etc) usually are free or cheap, but relatively inflexible.
+As you can see, highly managed systems (HPCCs, XSEDE, etc.) usually are free or cheap, but relatively inflexible.
 There may be certain programs you can’t install, or there may be long wait times.
-Commercial systems are generally more flexible because you can make them look however you want, but they can be quite expensive, especially if you run for a long time, or have a lot of data.
+Commercial systems are generally more flexible because you can make them look however you want, but they can be quite expensive, especially if you run for a long time or have a lot of data.
 However, there are other things to consider.

 Another way to think about this is not whether you want to spend your time and money, but where you want to spend them.
 AWS will let you install anything you want, but that also means that you’ll have to spend some time up-front installing programs and testing configurations.
 Your HPCC jobs might take a week to start, but you don’t have to do any of the systems administration, and you can work on other projects while your job sits in the queue.

 Your familiarity with the pipeline can also be a factor.
 Let’s say you want to run a program you’ve never run before.
-If you have no way to estimate how long your job will take, a service like AWS might save you money, because you can run your program until its done, no matter how long that is.
-Running it on an HPCC can be really frustrating, because you’ll need to submit your job with the amount of time and resources it will use.
-An HPCC will only let your job run the amount of time you requested, so if you underestimate the amount of time it will take, even by one minute, the system kills your program and you need to resubmit it.
+If you have no way to estimate how long your job will take, a service like AWS might save you money because you can run your program until it’s done, no matter how long that is.
+Running it on an HPCC can be really frustrating because you’ll need to submit your job with the amount of time and resources it will use.
+An HPCC will only let your job run for the amount of time you requested, so if you underestimate the amount of time it will take, even by one minute, the system kills your program, and you need to resubmit it.
 On the other hand, if you want to run that same program, but you can easily estimate the runtime, an HPCC is going to be a much cheaper choice.

 In my work, I often use both commercial and non-commercial services.
 I tend to use AWS for testing, with small amounts of data, until I know how the program behaves.
 Then I port the pipeline to my university HPCC for running the full dataset.